MicrosoftDocs/cpp-docs/docs/cppcx/platform-agile-class.md

  The typename for the non-agile class.

 ### Remarks
- Most of the classes in the [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)] are agile.
+ Most of the classes in the Windows Runtime are agile.
 An agile object can call, or be called by, an in-proc or out-of-proc object in the same or a different thread.
 If an object is not agile, wrap the non-agile object in a `Agile<T>` object, which is agile.
 Then the `Agile<T>` object can be marshaled, and the underlying non-agile object can be used.

  The `Agile<T>` class is a native, standard C++ class and requires `agile.h`.
 It represents the non-agile object and the Agile object's *context*.
 The context specifies an agile object's threading model and marshaling behavior.
 The operating system uses the context to determine how to marshal an object.